ayoayco/blog/_posts/2023-05-28-no-tracking-on-my-sites.md

 Well that was a bit heavy for a blog about removing analytics ain't it?

-In a [recent commit](https://github.com/ayoayco/blog/commit/6e0b664a4fd51c3d9a7bbcb8f7b04c5967ff51c5) to this blog's code, I removed all tracking scripts --
+In a [recent commit](https://github.com/ayoayco/blog/commit/6e0b664a4fd51c3d9a7bbcb8f7b04c5967ff51c5) to this blog's code, I removed all tracking scripts.

- in this blog I want to write a bit about why I've
+I never even checked Analytics anyway.

+It feels good to be free from numbers that measure my social performance... and I don't really intend to be be successful in the online influencer game.

+Practically, I find that if you play in that game you end up just creating content that pleases the majority of people; and somehow I doubt that's a good indication that you are doing a good job. 🤣

+To cut the long story short, I was never really motivated by that and I see there's more negative impact.

+So now I can just focus on putting out more content and "logging" my life's journey on the web...
+Let's go back to the roots of web logging.